jepietig/kin-website-docs/docs/quick-start/hi-kin-android.md

 ## Understanding balance results

 Note that when the app transfers 5 KIN to another account, the balance in the account decreases by 5.01 KIN.
-The addition 0.01 KIN is the fee charged by the blockchain for executing the transaction.
+The additional 0.01 KIN is the fee charged by the blockchain for executing the transaction.

 Blockchain charges are demoninated in Fee, where 1 KIN = 10E5 FEE.